SpeedyTechie/kinectiv-start/README.md

 * Update the default link styles in the `Links` section of `style.css`.

 #### Other Notes
+* Delete any of the following files that your theme will not use: `archive.php`, `page.php`, `search.php`, `single.php`.
+* Remember to udpate CSS and JS version numbers in `functions.php` any time you push changes to a live site (to ensure cached files are updated).
 * Add any template part files to the `template-parts` folder.
 * Add images and graphics to the `images` folder.
-* Delete any of the following files that your theme will not use: `archive.php`, `page.php`, `search.php`, `single.php`.
-* Remember to udpate CSS and JS version numbers in `functions.php` any time you push changes to a live site (to ensure cached files are updated).
-* Add the class `ks-no-embeds` to ACF WYSIWYG fields to disable auto-embed functionality in the editor